gyselax/gyselalibxx/.github/pull_request_template.md

 ### All Submissions

+- [ ] Have you ensured that all lines changed in this PR are justified by a comment found in the description ?
 - [ ] Have you updated the [CHANGELOG.md](https://github.com/gyselax/gyselalibxx/blob/devel/CHANGELOG.md) ?
 - [ ] Have you linked any issues that should be closed when this PR is merged (using closing keywords) ?
 - [ ] Have you checked that the AUTHORS file is up to date ?